Off-the-Beaten-Path Birding in Central Newfoundland

 Watching the sun rise over the coast, feeling the chill in the air on foggy mornings, and exploring the roads less travelled in pursuit of some of the smallest, least-seen birds of the island is an experience not to be missed.
 If you’re visiting Newfoundland and Labrador, make sure not to miss the huge skies, exciting wildlife encounters, and challenging hiking that can be found beyond the major centres.
 And of course, keep your ears open for all the birds of the backcountry and bays.

-Laura King is a naturalist and outdoorswoman who works as a biologist and serves as President at Nature NL.
+Laura King is a naturalist and outdoorswoman who works as a biologist and previously served as the President at Nature NL.
 She likes spontaneous road trips to new parts of NL, paddling, and of course, all the wildlife of our beautiful province.

 Do you have a tale to tell about a visit to Newfoundland and Labrador?